 Though there are many chakras, there are seven principal ones.
 The mooladhara (coccyx), the seat of the kundalini, is the lowest of the chakras and is associated with basic security issues.
 Moving up, the swadhisthana (sacral plexus) is associated with sexual aspects.
-The third is the manipura (solar plexus) associated with the digestive systems of the body.
+The third is the Manipura (solar plexus) associated with the digestive systems of the body.
 These three are the lower chakras which alone function as long as the individual remains at the level of the mundane.

-TThough there are many chakras, there are seven principal ones.
+though there are many chakras, there are seven principal ones.
 The mooladhara (coccyx), the seat of the kundalini, is the lowest of the chakras and is associated with basic security issues.
 Moving up, the swadhisthana (sacral plexus) is associated with sexual aspects.
-The third is the manipura (solar plexus) associated with the digestive systems of the body.
+The third is the Manipura (solar plexus) associated with the digestive systems of the body.
 These three are the lower chakras which alone function as long as the individual remains at the level of the mundane.

 For a safe passage

 The observation of a strict moral code, such as the one outlined in the yamas and niyamas of the yoga sutras, is a perfect framework with which to begin the process of kundalini awakening.
-The five niyamas are saucha (cleanliness, internal and external); santosha (contentment, to be satisfied in whatever situation you are); tapas (penance); swadhyay (study of scriptures); and ishwarapranidhana (surrender to the will of God).
+The five niyamas are saucha (cleanliness, internal and external); Santosa (contentment, to be satisfied in whatever situation you are); tapas (penance); swadhyay (study of scriptures); and ishwarapranidhana (surrender to the will of God).
 The five yamas comprise satya (telling the truth); ahimsa(non-violence); bramacharya (celibacy); asteya (non-covetousness); aparigraha (non-acquisition).

 Says Sri Shankarachaitanya of the Sivananda Yoga Vedanta Centre in Delhi: ‘Well, the process is initiated when you start doing the asanas.
-However, you should practise the basic asanas for a year before attempting intensive exercises.
+However, you should practice the basic asanas for a year before attempting intensive exercises.
 Discipline in terms of asanas and pranayama, specific diet, following the yamas and the niyamas has to become a part and parcel of your life before you move into intense practices.’

 Which brings us to the crucial question: How does one awaken the kundalini?
-There are many methods to do so but the time-tested ones are hatha yoga, tantra and shaktipat.
-Hatha yoga uses a combination of advanced asanas, energy locks and seals called mudras and bandhas, and pranayama.
+There are many methods to do so but the time-tested ones are hatha yoga, tantra, and shaktipat.
+Hatha yoga uses a combination of advanced asanas, energy locks, and seals called mudras and bandhas, and pranayama.
 This combination disciplines and tones the body and mind, and helps redirect the prana from moving outward, connecting the mind with the senses, to move upward through the chakras.

 Almost any form of yoga or breathing exercise has the potential to awaken the kundalini.
-For instance, mental physics (or brahma vidya) is a series of breathing exercises and affirmations which have awakened the kundalini of many of its practitioners.
+For instance, mental physics (or Brahma Vidya) is a series of breathing exercises and affirmations which have awakened the kundalini of many of its practitioners.

 However, Justice Dudhat would not advocate the conscious awakening of the kundalini.
 ‘If in the course of the exercises the kundalini awakens, that is all right.
 But I would not suggest awakening it.
 The energy should be the consequence.
 If you reverse the process, you could continue to remain in delusion.’